 In practice, this also means that, if a container goes down, Kubernetes starts another up automatically.
 This makes distributed systems easier to run and manage while also providing them with the resiliency needed to ensure that there’s no downtime.

-In addition, it has advanced load-balancing capabilities that enable traffic routing to different containers, storage orchestration, can automate rollouts and rollbacks, can automate bin packing, and is self-healing.
+In addition, it has advanced load-balancing capabilities that enable traffic routing to different containers, storage orchestration, automated rollouts, and rollbacks, automate bin packing, and self-healing.

 What it Isn’t?